From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Algebraic racks

 \begin{ex} Let $G$ be an algebraic group acting on a scheme $V$.
 The \emph{linear rack scheme} is the functor $\OL(G,V)\colon \Alg\to\Set$ that sends a $k$-algebra $R$ to the linear rack $\OL(G(R),V(R))$.

-In particular, we call $\OL(\GL_n,\mathbb{A}^n)$ the \emph{omni-linear rack scheme} and denote it by $\OL_n$.
+In particular, we call $\OL_n\coloneq \OL(\GL_n,\mathbb{A}^n)$ the \emph{omni-linear rack variety}.
 (See Proposition \ref{prop:leib-of-ol} for the motivation behind this name and notation.)
-As a functor, $\OL_n$ sends a $k$-algebra $R$ to the omni-linear rack $\OL(\GL_n(R),R^n)$.
+As a functor, $\OL_n$ sends every $k$-algebra $R$ to the omni-linear rack $\OL(\GL_n(R),R^n)$.
 Note that $\OL_n$ is an affine algebraic rack variety because $\GL_n$ and $\mathbb{A}^n$ are affine varieties.
 Indeed, $\OL_n$ shares the same underlying scheme but not the same morphisms as $\mathrm{Aff}_n$, the linear algebraic group of affine transformations of $\mathbb{A}^n$. \end{ex}

-Although the next example is uninteresting on its own, it obstructs adapting certain results about algebraic groups for algebraic racks.
+Although the next example is uninteresting on its own, it is an important obstruction to adapting certain results about algebraic groups for algebraic racks.

 \begin{ex} Let $Q$ be a nonempty scheme.
 For every $k$-algebra $R$, view the set of $R$-points $Q(R)$ as a trivial quandle.
 Then $Q$ is an involutory algebraic quandle called a \emph{trivial quandle scheme}. \end{ex}